kubedb/docs/docs/guides/mariadb/distributed/overview/index.md

 menu_name: docs_{{ .version }}
 section_menu_id: guides
 ---

 # Distributed MariaDB Galera Cluster Overview

 ## Introduction

-KubeDB enables distributed MariaDB deployments using the Galera clustering technology across multiple Kubernetes clusters, providing a scalable, highly available, and resilient database solution.
+KubeDB enables distributed MariaDB deployments using Galera clustering technology across multiple Kubernetes clusters, providing a scalable, highly available, and resilient database solution.
 By integrating **Open Cluster Management (OCM)** for multi-cluster orchestration and **KubeSlice** for seamless pod-to-pod network connectivity, KubeDB simplifies the deployment and management of MariaDB instances across clusters.
-A **PodPlacementPolicy** ensures precise control over pod scheduling, allowing you to distribute MariaDB pods across clusters for optimal resource utilization and fault tolerance.
+A **PlacementPolicy** ensures precise control over pod scheduling, allowing you to distribute MariaDB pods across clusters for optimal resource utilization and fault tolerance.

 This guide provides a step-by-step process to deploy a distributed MariaDB Galera cluster, including prerequisites, configuration, and verification steps.
 It assumes familiarity with Kubernetes and basic database concepts.